jerdog/jerdog-stackbit-web/src/pages/index.md

         url: /contact
     component: HeroBlock
     content: >-
       I am a Developer Relations and Community professional based in the Midwest.
-Currently the Director of DevRel at Solace, I was previously at Auth0, XDA, and numerous consulting gigs.
+Currently the Head of DevRel & Community at [CircleCI](https://circleci.com), I was previously at [Solace](https://solace.com), [Auth0](https://auth0.com), [XDA](https://xda-developers.com), and numerous consulting gigs.
 I have spent the last 25+ years in technology, with a vast proportion of that in software engineering.

       *Developers don’t care that you know, until they know that you care.*